CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Portainer/README.md

 * Added support for new CI base
 * Edit all vars with __
-* Tested and validated on Docker Dind
+* Tested and validated on Docker
+* Added support for Debian 11/12 and Ubuntu

 ### 2024-03-03: New CICD and fixes